jhauberg/dledger/MANUAL.md

 # FAQ

-## I have a position in the same stock in multiple portfolios.
-How do I track this?
+## I have a position in the same company in multiple portfolios; how do I track this?

-This is not supported.
-You can choose to either keep a separate journal per portfolio, or keep one journal and consolidate the transactions.
+**This is not supported.** You can choose to either keep a separate journal per portfolio, or keep one journal and consolidate the transactions.

 For example, let's say you have two portfolios, each with a respective position of 100 and 50 shares in the fictional company ABC.